short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 8. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 5.4.1 =
+Release date: September 4, 2023
+* Compat: a filter has been added that allows customizing the metadata migration paramaters;
+* Fix: a missing space broke the HTML structure in some cases when using the PICTURE tag delivery method for next generation images;
+* Fix: added fix for WebP path for old multisite setups still using blogs.dir folder structure;
+* Fix: custom uploads folders (by using constants) are now handled correctly in all cases;
+* Fix: added supplemental checks to prevent some isolated JS errors that occurred only in certain cases;
+* Fix: the plugin now only displays fatal errors when debug mode is enabled;
+* Fix: the Shortpixel typos are now corrected in ShortPixel;
+* Language: 0 new strings added, 4 updated, 0 fuzzed, and 0 deprecated.

 = 5.4.0 =
 Release date: August 1, 2023